danieledurante/ProbitSUN/voice_tutorial.md

 N_sampl <- 25000
 burn <- 5000
 ```
-As already discussed in the [`README.md`](https://github.com/danieledurante/ProbitSUN/blob/master/README.md) file, this routine is also carefully initialized via expectation propagation estimates for the location and scale of the posterior.
+As already discussed in the [`README.md`](https://github.com/danieledurante/ProbitSUN/blob/master/README.md) file, this routine is also carefully initialized via expectation-propagation estimates for the location and scale of the posterior.
 Such quantities can be obtained via the `R` package `EPGLM`.
 Let us calculate them.
 ``` r
 set.seed(123)
 EPgene <- EPprobit(X = X, Y = y, s = 16)